 5. What type of compound is ammonium oxalate?

 Ammonium oxalate is a chemical formula inorganic compound C2H8N2O4.
 It is also called oxalate diammonium, or salt diammonium.
 Ammonium Oxalate is an ammonium-rich oxalate salt.
 Ammonium oxalate is a highly active dicarboxylic acid.

-To know more about the production, uses, and structure of Ammonium Sulfate ((NH4)2SO4) register now.
-Learn from the expert faculties at BYJU’S – India’s largest education company.
+To know more about the production, uses, and structure of Ammonium Sulfate ((NH4)2SO4), register now!
+Learn from the expert faculties at BYJU’S – India’s most valued ed-tech company.